jd78/rabbit/README.md

 #### Producer

 It's necessary to configure a producer for each output exchange you want to send messages to.
 Each producer has at least one rabbit channel.
 You can specify how many concurrent and round robin producers you want, keeping in mind that each producer specified in the parameter "numberOfProducers" will create it's own rabbit channel.
 This has been done to ensure that the publish confirmation works correctly.
 Two messages cannot be sent at the same time for the same channel.
-Sent are queued in a round robin way.
+Sends are queued in a round robin way.

 ```go